bradymiller/bradymiller.github.io/todo/index.md

 ### STAT
 1. Now that using alpine 3.10, check the nodejs/npm versions used and ensure same on ubuntu builds
-1. Ensure samesite Strict (occasionally is is not set; need to debug/fix this) is working well and consider changing this in the docker php.ini scripts for php 7.3+
+1. Ensure samesite Strict (occasionally is is not set; looks like commas in the session-id break samesite after login to openemr) is working well and consider changing this in the docker php.ini scripts for php 7.3+
 1. Prep for 5.0.2 release (next up is the branch)
 1. (note weird placement of whitelisting which will break all dicom stuff if it's turned on)
 1. snomed rf2 (main done but still need to support in ccda stuff; https://github.com/openemr/openemr/blob/master/interface/modules/zend_modules/module/Carecoordination/src/Carecoordination/Model/EncounterccdadispatchTable.php#L2316-L2333)